awsdocs/aws-secrets-manager-docs/doc_source/reference_template_Oracle_MultiUser.md

-# Secrets Manager Lambda Rotation Template: RDS PostgreSQL Multiple User<a name="reference_template_PostgreSql_MultiUser"></a>
+# Secrets Manager Lambda Rotation Template: RDS Oracle Multiple User<a name="reference_template_Oracle_MultiUser"></a>

-The following is the source code that's initially placed into the Lambda rotation function when you choose the **SecretsManagerRDSPostgreSQLRotationMultiUser** template option from the AWS Serverless Application Repository\.
-This template is automatically used to create the function when you enable rotation by using the Secrets Manager console\. \(In the console, you specify that the secret is for an Amazon RDS PostgreSQL database, and that you want to rotate the secret using the credentials that are stored in a separate 'master user' secret\.\)
+The following is the source code that's initially placed into the Lambda rotation function when you choose the **SecretsManagerRDSOracleRotationMultiUser** template option from the AWS Serverless Application Repository\.
+This template is automatically used to create the function when you enable rotation by using the Secrets Manager console\. \(In the console, you specify that the secret is for an Amazon RDS Oracle database, and that you want to rotate the secret using the credentials that are stored in a separate 'master user' secret\.\)

 To create this function manually, follow the instructions at [Rotating AWS Secrets Manager Secrets for Other Databases or Services](rotating-secrets-create-generic-template.md) and specify this template\.